StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 #### Active/active failover propagation function

-The example template below uses a `get` helper to obtain the ID of the **Active/active failover** propagation function with the identifier `urn:stackpack:common:propagationfunction:active-failover`.
+The example template below uses a `get` helper to obtain the ID of the **Active/active failover** propagation function with the identifier `urn:stackpack:common:propagation-function:active-failover`.
 No `"arguments"` are specified as the propagation function does not include any user parameters.
 Arguments for system parameters are automatically provided during run time and do not need to be specified.

 {% tabs %}
 {% tab title="Template `propagation` block" %}